encoredev/encore/README.md

 * **Infrastructure Provisioning**: Encore understands how your application works, and uses that understanding to provision and manage your cloud infrastructure.
-  Automatically works with all the major cloud providers, as well as for local development.
+  Automatically works with all the major cloud providers (use your own account with AWS/Azure/GCP), as well as for local development.

 * **Simple Secrets**: Encore makes it easy to store and securely use secrets and API keys.
   Never worry about how to store and get access to secret values again.